Rudxain/Rudxain.github.io/about/accounts.md

 I have 1 public email address, and its username is the exact same as mine (ends with `@gmail.com`).

-My personal email addresses **do not contain my name, nickname**, or anything that looks similar to those.
+My personal email address **does not contain my name, nickname**, or anything that looks similar to those.

 My `*.edu.do` emails **contain my shortened full-name**.
 Such as my:
 - CIC Gmail